KoralK5/YRSTF2021/README.md

 # YRSTF2021
-Our 2021 York Region Science and Technology Fair repository containing both our original and tensorflow-optimized neural network code.
+Our 2021 York Region Science and Technology Fair repository containing both our original and tensorflow-optimized neural network code, as well as the primary stages of a new neural network optimizer.

 [Optimizer Proposal](https://github.com/KoralK5/YRSTF2021/files/6254010/Debounce.pdf)